 Moving toward 21st Century Medicine

 HALO is founded on the idea that targeting biological aging is the most effective approach to increasing the period of life spent in good health, free from chronic disease and disability.
-This approach toward ‘maximizing healthspan’ is the key principle of 21st Century Medicine, a concept pioneered by HALO Founder and Director Dr. Matt Kaeberlein.
+This approach toward ‘maximizing healthspan’ is the key principle of 21st Century Medicine, a concept pioneered by HALO Founder and Former Director Dr. Matt Kaeberlein.
 Instead of waiting until people are sick and trying to cure their disease, we seek to keep people healthier longer by pushing back the molecular “Hallmarks of Aging”.

 UW: A world leader in geroscience